Kadavulailai

 Kadavulailai (also known as Bounty Island) is a small, private island within the Mamanuca Islands of Fiji in the South Pacific.
 The islands are a part of the Fiji's Western Division.

 Geography

-Kadavulailai is a low reef island.
+Kadavulailai is a low reef island, located southeast of Treasure Island and north of South Sea Island.
 It s home to a private resort.
 There are lots of sandy beaches on one side, with more rocky exposed beaches on the other.